xypron/spline/README.md

 Overview
 --------
- Splines are determinated which are 0 to 4 times contiuously differentiable, and interpolate polynoms of degree 0 to 3.
+ Splines are determinated which are 0 to 4 times contiuously differentiable, and interpolate polynoms of degree 0 to 3 exactly.

 Building
 --------